 2019 Recipients Share What Their Award Meant to Them

 The PA Foundation has awarded over $2.3 million in scholarship funding to PA students, benefitting more than 1,400 future PAs.
-For the first cycle of 2020, which launched January 13, the Foundation will award 17 scholarships in seven different scholarship categories, ranging from $1,000 to $2,500.
+The second cycle, opening June 15, will award 22 scholarships in six different scholarship categories, ranging from $1,000 to $2,500.

 New this year, the Foundation is offering two scholarship cycles based on applicants’ anticipated PA school graduation month.
-Students with a January-June graduation month in any year can apply during the first cycle, open through March 13.
 The second cycle – for applicants with a July-December graduation date – will open June 15.

 We asked several 2019 scholarship recipients to share what receiving a scholarship from the Foundation meant to them.

 “This scholarship represents a validation of my commitment to rural primary care in Indian Health.
 Navajo- or Inuit-American families who live remotely, continuing the pastoral or hunter-gatherer tradition of their ancestors, should not have to sacrifice access to primary care.
 There are some incredible organizations out there that are working to bridge this divide; many of them eager to have PAs.
 I am thrilled to have the opportunity to work in such a setting in the future, and this scholarship makes me more flexible to do so.
 Thank you.”

 – Conor Cahalan, Emory University